 Sempervivum

 Sempervivum is an informal network of like-minded people who meet up to explore and celebrate being together and being alive.
 It’s open to anyone.
-The main event each year is a week at Easter.
+The main event each year is a residential week at Easter.
+During COVID at the start of 2020, meeting up for residential events had to be suspended.
+An online event took place that year.
+As the pandemic continued, we also met informally for walks down the River Almond and safe distance meet-ups on Portobello Prom.
+As things stand in 2025 we are currently re-grouping, and the Committee are actively planning a new and positive future for Sempervivum.

 Photo from the 'Embracing Uncertainty' virtual event